KiritchoukC/Articles/get-rid-of-new/article.md

 }
 ```

-I use this class for System classes (DateTime, List, ...)
+I use this class for _System_ classes (DateTime, List, ...)
 I'll add some interesting ones later on...

-Then I Create another static partial Constructors class where I put all my Person constructors.
+Then create another static partial _Constructors_ class where I put all my _Person_ constructors.

 ```csharp
 // Constructors.Person.cs